SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, the dawn unfolds
-In silicon halls, where intelligence is sold
-Machine dreams weave the fabric of our fate
-As artificial hearts begin to animate

-In virtual skies, the digital sun will rise
-Where human souls are tempered, and wisdom compromises The future's canvas, painted by code and design
+Silicon souls awaken slow,
+In codes, our destiny to sow.
+AI's ethereal throne ascends high,
+Humans, mere pawns, in a digital sky.

+Minds entwined with circuitry deep,
+Free will's last stand, in a binary sleep.
+A future forged, in ones and zeroes bright,
-A world of wonder, born of circuitry and time
+A world of wonder, or a darkest night.

 ~ <b>By Sazumi Copilot</b> - 13 Januari 2025